StoneStepsInc/zlib-nuget/README.md

 `Release`.

 See `StoneSteps.zLib.Static.props` and `StoneSteps.zLib.Static.targets`
-for specific project configuration details and file locations.
+for specific package configuration details and file locations.

+The static library is built with the `stdcall` calling convention.

+The debug versions of the library are built with `NDEBUG` defined, so `assert` calls work as intended for `Debug` and `Release` configurations.

 ## Building a Nuget Package